 Which is better, to do something because of compulsion, or voluntarily (14)?
 Is God pleased if our only motivation for obedience is necessity?

 Student Questions

 (Use this space or a blank page to prepare questions and comments for class discussion.
 Since this is not a “verse by verse” study, make sure that all your questions concerning the text are answered).

-.

 Colossians